 Sooner or later, old air conditioners will show some wear and tear.
 When the issues become too serious to cause inconvenience to you and your home, the only next step you have to take is to choose whether to replace or repair.
 Repairs are far cheaper, more convenient, and often quickly done depending on the problem of the unit, as long as it is relatively new.

 However, the same cannot be said of older cooling systems.
 Most of the time, these systems will not work as efficiently as they did and would be best replaced.
-This is particularly necessary for units that still use the R-22 refrigerant, a chemical compound that will soon be declared illegal to produce and import by 2020 in the U.S. HVAC systems that still use this coolant will be running on a compound that will eventually run out.
-Sooner or later, you will need to replace the unit.
+This is particularly necessary for units that still use the R-22 refrigerant, a chemical compound that is illegal to produce and import as of the beginning of 2020 in the U.S.

 R22 Replacement: What You Need to Know About The Government Phaseout